Harshal-Atmaramani/SummerInternshipProgram2021/SIP_2021 - Task4 - Numpy, OpenCV and PIL/README.md

-## *We have used Google Colaboratory to do the task since it is collaborative and uses cloud resources to process the code.*
+### We have used Google Colaboratory to do the task since it is collaborative and uses cloud resources to process the code.
+If you intend to use the code in this repository, kindly make sure either to use Google Colaboratory or make necessary changes so as to use in Jupyter Notebook.

 Summer - Task 04 👨🏻‍💻